 Do one or more of these sound like you:

-- Struggling to get to sleep or stay asleep, or waking up within a few hours after you do fall asleep?
+- Struggling to fall sleep at night, or waking up a few hours after you do?

 - Been hypothyroid for several years before being diagnosed?